NingAnMe/DeepPrep-docs/docs/source/usage.rst

 ===============

 The DeepPrep workflow takes the directory of the dataset that is to be processed as the input, which is required to be in the valid BIDS format.
-It is flexible to run the anatomical part only with a T1w image, or just run the functional part with a single BOLD image (the complete Recon folder needs to be specified).
+DeepPrep is flexible to run the anatomical part only with a T1w image, or just run the functional part with a single BOLD image (the complete Recon folder needs to be specified).
 It is highly recommended to validate your dataset with this free, online `BIDS Validator`_.